Pressio/pressio/docs/pages/main.md

-\page frontpage Overview
+# Overview

-@m_class{m-block m-success}
+@m_class{m-note m-success}

-@par What is Pressio?
-	An open-source project aimed at enabling leading-edge projection-based reduced order models (\proms) for dynamical systems in science and engineering.
+Pressio is an open-source project aimed at enabling leading-edge projection-based reduced order models (\proms) for dynamical systems in science and engineering.

 ## Motivation
-Projection-based model reduction refers to a class of surrogate models that reduce the number of degrees of freedom in the high-fidelity model through a projection process.
+Projection-based model reduction refers to a class of surrogate models that reduce the number of degrees of freedom in the full-order model (FOM) through a projection process.
 This projection step applied to the governing equations often enables one to make stronger performance guarantees
 (e.g., of structure preservation, of accuracy via adaptivity) than other